Not everyone loves history, but even those who don’t might be intrigued by facts related to the chimney sweeping trade’s past.

-Question: Did you know why chimney sweeps used to dress up in such formal tuxedos?
+Question: Do you know why chimney sweeps used to wear tuxedos?

-Answer: The cheapest clothes available to sweeps were undertakers clothes!
+Answer: The cheapest clothes available to sweeps were undertakers’ outfits!

-History is fun, especially when looking at an old trade like chimney sweeping history!
+History can be fun, especially when you learn that of an old trade like chimney sweeping!

 Click the button below and Enter your Zip Code for the most up-to-date pricing in your local area!